syncfusion-content/javascript-docs/js/api/global.md

 ### EditMode
 {:#enum:editmode}

-Gets or sets a value that indicates whether to define the mode of editing.
+Specifies whether to define the mode of editing.

 #### Properties
-Gets or sets a value that indicates whether to define the mode of editing.
+Specifies whether to define the mode of editing.

 <table class="props">
 <thead>